-EC1104 : ELECTRONIC DEVICES AND CIRCUITS
+EC1104 ELECTRONIC DEVICES AND CIRCUITS

-To understand the operation of semiconductor devices.

-To understand DC analysis and AC models of semiconductor devices.

-To apply concepts for the design of Filters, Regulators, Oscillators and Amplifiers for different applications.

-To Analyze the theoretical concepts through laboratory and simulation experiments.

-To apply how to implement mini projects using electronic circuit concepts.
+- To understand the operation of semiconductor devices. - To understand DC analysis and AC models of semiconductor devices. - To apply concepts for the design of Filters, Regulators, Oscillators and Amplifiers for different applications. - To Analyze the theoretical concepts through laboratory and simulation experiments. - To apply how to implement mini projects using electronic circuit concepts.

+Course Outcomes: At the completion of the course the student will be able to
-Illustrate fundamentals of semiconductor physics for active devices.

-- Demonstrate the characteristics of PN Junction diodes and Zener Diode. - Illustrate the functional behavior of rectifiers and filters. - Examine the V-I characteristics in different types of transistors. - Analyze the V-I Characteristics and applications of Special Devices.

-Analyze the frequency response of the BJT amplifiers
+- Illustrate fundamentals of semiconductor physics for active devices. - Demonstrate the characteristics of PN Junction diodes and Zener Diode. - Illustrate the functional behavior of rectifiers and filters. - Examine the V-I characteristics in different types of transistors. - Analyze the V-I Characteristics and applications of Special Devices. - Analyze the frequency response of the BJT amplifiers